 I Got It Open, Didn't I? illustration by ©Opening a Bottle

-I'd like to register for a professional subscription for my company.
+I'd like to register for a Wine Industry Group Subscription for my company.
 How do I define the five user names for our account?

 Once you subscribe, an email will be sent to your account with a link to a page where you invite specific colleagues to join.
 They in turn will get an email to configure their account, and with that, your team is up and running.

-As a professional subscriber, can my team join in the online wine classes?
+As a Wine Industry Group subscriber, can my team join in the online wine classes?

+Absolutely.
 We welcome all perspectives, and love it when robust discussion of the wines occurs.
-However, we have no plans to allow brands or wine companies to sponsor or dictate these classes.

-As an individual subscriber, can I share the Zoom log-in to an online wine class with my friends?
+As a Wine Lover Subscriber, can I share the Zoom log-in to an online wine class with my friends?

 Yes.
 But don't go too crazy.
 And please tell them how much you love our independent wine publication and that a subscription has been worth every penny.